-As the effects of COVID-19 impact on all aspects of home and work life, financial wellbeing is likely to become a concern for many staff.
+As the effects of COVID-19 continue to impact on many aspects of home and work life, financial wellbeing is likely to be a concern for many staff.
 It's important that employers support their staff to maintain overall mental wellbeing, including good financial wellbeing, during this extraordinary time.

-Financial wellbeing should be seen as part of a person's overall health and wellbeing, and can be defined as:
+Financial wellbeing is part of a person's overall health and wellbeing, and can be defined as:

 - being able to respond to unforeseen expenses

 - understanding how to financially plan for the future

 - managing debt and a budget properly

 - having the knowledge to make good financial decisions and understanding of where and how to seek advice and support